 Decide if You Should Have A Carpet Or Not On The Flooring

 Carpet is not a bad thing if you are sleeping on the floor.
 It acts as a nice barrier between your mattress and the hard floor or ground, it allows more air to flow between the floor and mattress, and it is warmer than a hard concrete or wood floor.
 You have to remember that colder surfaces will pool water faster, giving it less time and chance to escape.

 However, there is a downside to carpets, specifically with older carpets.
-A new carpet has less mess and dirt on it, but older carpets have ground in dirt and dust from years of use.
+A new carpet has less mess and dirt on it, while older carpets have ground-in dirt and dust from years of use.
 Unless you run your carpets through the washing machine, there is going to be dirt and grime nestled deep in its fibers.
 When a mattress is placed on the old carpet, the dirt helps feed the bacteria and fungus so that it grows and propagates more quickly.